Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Storage/FolderScanning.md

 :::

 :::danger Input files are consumed
-On a successful run the input files are deleted from the job folder.
-Only the output written to the finished folder survives, so never point a watched folder at the only copy of your documents.
+Successful runs delete input files from the job folder.
+Keep a separate copy of originals you need to retain.
 :::

 ## Setting Up Watched Folders